Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 40. Unadorned Carpet Moth

-Its small size, between 1⁄4 and 3⁄8 inches long, is one of the features that sets it apart from other types of moths in North Carolina.
+Its small size, between 1⁄4 and 3⁄8 inches long, is one feature that sets it apart from other types of moths in North Carolina.

 The wings are light to medium gray, with a yellowish-brown stripe in the middle.
 The hindwing is usually darker than the forewing.